xylous/settle/doc/configuration.md

     If empty, or if the path is invalid, then templates won't be used.

 ### Example configuration file

-The configuration file is automatically created when `settle` is ran, if it doesn't already exist.
-They can be as simple as:

 ```YAML
 zettelkasten: ~/docs/zettelkasten